PoisotLab/ms_network_prediction/manuscript.md

 events.
 Therefore, what should be the appropriate spatial scale for the prediction of species interactions?

-As described above (PR #20), we can use different proxies to predict potential interactions.
+As described above, we can use different proxies to predict potential interactions.
 The choice of such proxies should be theoretically linked to the spatial scale we are using in our prediction [@Wiens1989SpaSca].
 For example,
 @Bartomeus2016ComFra describe how functional traits influence the structure of